openbracellc/hugo-2020JAN4_v1/site/content/_index.md

   - image: img/img_1x.webp
     text: >-
       KEYSOME is one of the strongest & innovative search optimization agency.
-      We're pround to care to make a social impact and support local communities.
-Check our blogs, or contact us directly to learn more about us.
+      We care to make a strong social impact and support local startup communities.
+Check our blogs, or contact us directly to learn more.
   - image: /img/img_2x.webp
     text: >-
       We are a small, but carefully picked team of search experts armed with the